The-True-Hooha/Bolt/README.md

 - [x] implement commands
 - [ ] create a distributable for the cli
 - [ ] create action or something to make release anytime you build
+- [ ] create build repository for homebrew and tests chocolatey locally
 - [ ] create ui
 - [ ] get command working for the terminal
 - [ ] fast file indexing and searching